Argentine Naval Prefecture: Falklands War

+While waiting to be put into service PA-54 was damaged while sitting on the Stanley racecourse by British naval gunfire on the evening of 3 May 1982.
+It did not fly again and was finally destroyed by shellfire during British bombardments on 12/13 June 1982.
+PA-50 saw some action at Pebble Island, but it ended up becoming bogged down in the soft ground, and on 15 May 1982 it was destroyed by a British raiding party.

+At the conclusion of the war PA-51 and PA-52 returned to Aeroparque Jorge Newbery/Buenos Aires on 26 June 1982.

 Illegal fishing

 The Prefecture is constantly battling illegal fishing vessels in the Argentine exclusive economic zone (EEZ), mostly from eastern countries.
 The Argentine Naval Aviation also collaborates in detection of such ships with their CASA 212 S68 and Beechcraft 350ER' maritime surveillance aircraft.

 Chian-der 3 incident

 The sinking of Chian-der 3 was an incident which occurred on 28 May 1986 when the Taiwanese flag naval trawler Chian-der 3 was detected, tracked, shot, set on fire and finally sunk by the PNA.
 The sinking was carried out by PNA vessel Prefecto Derbes.
 Two Taiwanese fishermen were killed; four others were injured.
 The Taiwanese fishermen's union called the incident a "barbaric act" and the British government condemned it as "unjustifiable and excessive".

 Organization

 Headquarters

 The PNA is subordinate to the Ministry of Security.
 The organization is headed by the National Naval Prefect (Prefecto Nacional Naval), currently Prefect-General Carlos Edgardo Fernandez, assisted by the Deputy National Naval Prefect (Subprefecto Nacional Naval), currently Prefect-General Ricardo Rodriguez.

 The Prefecture's main facility is located in the Edificio Guardacostas (which translates as "the Coastguard Building") at 235 E. Madero Avenue, Buenos Aires.

 The PNA headquarters is divided into three main departments, each headed by a Director-General with the rank of Prefecto General.
 These are each divided into a number of directorates, each headed by a Director with the rank of Prefect-General (Prefecto General).

 The Intelligence Service (Servicio de Inteligencia) is directly responsible to the National Naval Prefect and is also headed by a Prefect-General.